[As of September 30, 2024]

 [Investments in Intellectual Property]

-Investments in intellectual property are indispensable for the Company to strengthen its digital solution business and to enhance technologies, which are among the goals of the “Medium-Term Management Plan 2023” formulated in April 2021.
+Investments in intellectual property to strengthen digital solution business and to enhance technologies are indispensable for the Company to realize “CRESCO Group Ambition 2030,” its long-term vision for the next ten years.
 We strive to secure intellectual property rights through technological research, system development, and customer proposal activities.
 The Company promotes the registration of trademarks such as service names, as well as “joint R&D” among companies and “industry-academia collaboration” with research institutions including universities to strengthen its “intellectual property” through patent applications for these results.
-Our latest initiatives are disclosed as appropriate on the Company’s website.
+Our latest initiatives are disclosed as appropriate on the Company’s website (in Japanese).

 The board should clearly specify its own decisions as well as both the scope and content of the matters delegated to the management, and disclose a brief summary thereof.